MGuard0303/DiCleave/README.md

 <br>

-As we can see, the full-length secondary structure sequence, cleavage pattern sequence, complementary sequence and cleavage pattern secondary structure are located in the 4th, the 5th, the 7th and the 6th column, respectively.
+As we can see, the full-length secondary structure sequence, cleavage pattern sequence, complementary sequence and cleavage pattern secondary structure are located in the 4th, 5th, 7th and 6th column, respectively.
 Therefore, the `--data_index` parameter should be 3465 (Index of Python starts from 0).

 We use the multiple classification mode of DiCleave: